 It can consist of:

 - %(levelname)s—The logging level as a string.

 To call the logger, we need to call ” app.logger.log_level(“message”) ” wherever required.

 Now let’s apply the Default BasicConfig Logging System in a Flask application.
 Therefore, consider the code:

 from flask import Flask import logging app = Flask(__name__) logging.basicConfig(filename='record.log', level=logging.DEBUG, format=f'%(asctime)s %(levelname)s %(name)s %(threadName)s : %(message)s') @app.route('/blogs') def blog(): app.logger.info('Info level log') app.logger.warning('Warning level log') return f"Welcome to the Blog" app.run(host='localhost', debug=True)

 Now run the server and a “record.log” will be created inside your Flask application folder.

 Try playing with the webpage, and you will start seeing events getting stored inside the log file.

-That’s it, fellas!!
+That’s it!
 This was all about Flask logging.
 Do try to implement Logging in your application on your own.
-See you guys in the next article, till then Happy Coding!
+See you all in the next article, till then Happy Coding!